-Judge Coverage Retiree Coverage Judge Only Single Coverage Judge + 1 Dependent Single Coverage or Femily Coveraget Judge + 2 or More Dependents Single Coverage or Family Coverage Family coverage includes the retiree plus any number of dependents.
+Judge Coverage Retiree Coverage

+Judge Only Single Coverage

+Judge + 1 Dependent

+Judge + 2 or More Dependents Single Coverage or Family Coverage

+Family coverage includes the retiree plus any number of dependents.

 The Retiree Benefit Plans - Transfer Application Form must be completed and submitted within 31 calendar days of the date in which judge coverage has ended.
 For further information on the Retiree Benefit Plans, refer to the New Brunswick Public Service Benefit Plans: A Guide for Retirees booklet.